gatgui/ROP_Python/README.md

 ```bash
 scons with-houdini=/usr/local/sidefix/houdini/15.5.565
 ```

-*Note*: On OSX, this should be the path of the Houdini Framework
+*Note: On OSX, this should be the path of the Houdini Framework*

 To list all available build targets and options:
 ```bash